A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Dichotomy for flow-type diffeomorphisms

 \subsection{Identification of the conditionals}

-We show that any measure of maximal entropy has a disintegration along $s$- or $u$-conditionals given by the Margulis systems and that their dilation factor is given by the topological entropy.
+We fix some measure of maximal entropy {$\mu$} and we show that its disintegration along $s$- or $u$-conditionals is given by the Margulis systems and its dilation factor is given by the topological entropy.

+{ We consider the unstable foliation $\Fu$.
+We will build an adapted measurable partition $\xi$ satisfying the following properties.
+First $\xi$ is subordinated to $\Fu$, i.e., for $\mu$-a.e. $x$, \begin{itemize} \item $\xi(x)$ {is a neighborhood of $x$ in $\cF(x)$ for the intrinsic topology of $\cF(x)$} and with uniformly small diameter, \item $f(\xi(x))\supset\xi(f(x))$ (i.e., $f\xi$ is less fine than $\xi$, denoted by $f \xi \prec \xi$). \end{itemize} Second, $\xi$ is generating, that is, \begin{itemize} \item $\bigvee_{i\geq0} f^{-i} \xi$ is the partition into points {(modulo $\mu$).} \end{itemize}

+To find such a partition $\xi$ we use the following construction from \cite[Proposition 3.1 and Lemma 3.2]{YangYang}.
+For any finite partition $\mathcal{P}$ we denote by $\mathcal{P}^u$ the finer partition obtained by intersecting local plaques of $\mathcal{F}^u$ with elements of $\mathcal{P}.$